Terminating Hybrid Tableaus for Ordered Models: Introduction

-The key ingredient of our proof is the method called \emph{bulldozing}, which destroys ``undesirable states'' in the model and transforms them into a desirable form.
+The key ingredient of our proof is the method called \emph{bulldozing}, which destroys \emph{undesirable states} in the model and transforms them into a desirable form.
 It is important to note that bulldozing transitive models can result in the construction of infinite models.
 However, even if the counterexample model is infinite, the existence of such a model can be demonstrated through a finite procedure.
-From this, the decidability of the logic follows.
+From this, we can provide a distinct proof of the decidability of the logics, as in \cite{blackburn1993}.